catalyzeio/stratum-docs/initial-setup.md

 > ***Note:*** Occasionally, if interrupted while creating an account, you might find that your invite did not get accepted, and you are not a member of your organization yet.
 If this happens, just click the link in your email again.

-Once you've confirmed that you're a member of your organization, you should also see your environment's summary listed in the The Platform dashboard, looking something like this:
+Once you've confirmed that you're a member of your organization, you should also see your environment's summary listed in the Platform dashboard, looking something like this:

 <center>![org summary](/compliant-cloud/articles/images/env_summary.png)</center>